 — thelogosmith.co (@thelogosmith) February 8, 2019

 Design Tests?
-Yeah, that’s a no from me.
+Yeah, that’s a no from me, so here’s a few tips & advice that I’ve picked up along my travels.
 I’ve Tweeted about this a few times, typically after someone has had the audacity to ask me to do a Design Test before they’d consider hiring me.

 Here’s another one which was quite recent, and they went into quite some detail to try and justify it.
 I responded by declining to do the Art Test, but would be open to work on the project…

 So are ‘art tests’ common requests between a client and freelance logo designer?

 Approached by an agency on behalf of a client who…

 B. requires freelancer to do an art test (portfolio is not good enough apparently)

 When a Potential Client asks a Logo Designer to do a Design Test

 I can’t think of any good reason why any designer would put themselves at risk of doing a Design Test, other than a small chance of getting a job.